Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Numerical Computations

 We consider different scenarios by varying the number of agents and tasks, thus considering problems with different size and task-over-agents ratio.
 As for the number of agents, $\Nag= 5,10,15$, while, for the number of tasks, $M=20,30$.

-We generate $20$ random instances for each scenario and for each model.
+We generate $50$ random instances for each scenario and for each model.
 We are interested in both time and memory performance of the distributed algorithm.
 Thus, we show the time that is needed to terminate the algorithm, expressed in terms of the number of communication rounds, and the maximum number of tree nodes stored by the agents.
+We also show the equivalent time, in seconds, needed for each simulation.
+Since DISROPT exploits the MPI protocol to simulate the agents, the computation time per-agent is evaluated as $T_{ag} = T_{el}N_{co}/N$ where $T_{el}$ is the total elapsed time and $N_{co}$ is the number of cores.
 As the problem size increases, the solution of these problems requires the exploration of thousands of tree nodes, see, e.g., \cite{savelsbergh1997branch}.
 However, in practical scenarios where assignment problems have to be solved almost in realtime, it is useful to consider a feasible sub-optimal solution to the problem instead of an optimal one.
 Thereby, even though our algorithm is able to find an optimal solution, in the proposed simulations agents interrupt the distributed algorithm when they find a feasible (sub-optimal) solution.
 For this reason, we also provide the relative error, in terms of cost value, between the exact solution (evaluated through a centralized solver) and the solution found by the agents.
 As for the connectivity among agents, we consider a static network modeled by a cyclic digraph.
 We underline that our algorithm adapts to more complex graph models.
 However, the choice of such digraph is interesting for simulation purposes due to the fact that it is the static digraph with largest diameter.
 Thus, the expected number of communication rounds to completion is expected to be higher with respect to graphs with smaller diameter.